gtrabanco/sloth_secrets/README.orig.md

 ### Load secrets vars on startup (automatically)

+PLEASE, NOTE THAT THIS METHOD IS EXPENSIVE IN TERMS OF LOADING TIME.
+IS VERY RECOMMENDED TO USE MANUALLY WAY.

 1. To load on startup, execute: `dot self init secrets_autload`
 2. Reset your terminal and check by executing `echo "$GITHUB_TOKEN"`